Category Archives: Christian Epistemology

 Christian Ethics – contradicts government “ought” to use force to ensure natural section, and contradicts that government “ought” to enforce the inherent goodness of man by equalizing economic and social levels.

-Thus, Christianity has no contact with Nazism or Communism in any important aspect of ultimate question.
+Thus, Christianity has no contact with Nazism or Communism in any important aspect of ultimate questions.
 To conserve to Christianity would be to liberate from both Nazism and Communism.
 Also to conserve to either Nazism or Communism would to be liberate from Christianity.

 The question is who does have contact with the important philosophy topics of these two systems?
 American liberals.
 Liberal theologians.